xIves/scientific_programming/README.md

 ## Solve merge conflicts

+Later in the course you will modify the Python code provided on GitHub.
+When you modify Python code, merge conflicts may occur.
 Merge conflicts occur when two or more changes conflict with each other, meaning they affect the same lines in a file or when a file is deleted that another person is trying to modify.
 This usually happens when multiple people are working on the same project and they try to merge their changes into a common codebase.

 In VS Code, you can use the Merge Editor to solve merge conflics.